 - group work which focuses on self-esteem, social skills for example

 The LM will liaise closely with the teacher and if necessary, SENCO, to monitor progress of the pupil.

-to detect trends and patterns in behaviour that may become part of a teacher’s performance management strategies.
+to detect trends and patterns in behavior that may become part of a teacher’s performance management strategies.

 Help from LM can be called for in a variety of ways.
 Some classes may be lucky enough to have a phone in their classroom; others could use a card system where a sensible pupil carries a card to the LM’s room indicating that support is needed.

 A skilled LM would then take the pupil away from the classroom to the LM base.
-They may choose to leave them in the focus area for a short time before investigating the incident and reasons for their behaviour.
+They may choose to leave them in the focus area for a short time before investigating the incident and reasons for their behavior.
 The discussions may involve more than one child.
-A decision will then be taken on the consequence for their behaviour in line with the school’s behaviour policy.
+A decision will then be taken on the consequence for their behavior in line with the school’s behavior policy.
 Eventually the LM will then deal with the reintroduction of the child to the classroom and feedback to the class teacher.